Anthropocentric bias in language model evaluation: Taxonomy of Anthropocentric Bias

-A third kind of auxiliary factor is what we might call \textit{mechanistic interference}, according to which a network learns a mechanism for solving a certain kind of problem, but the activity of that mechanism is interrupted by another, conceptually distinct process.
-Recent work on Transformer models trained on modular addition tasks provides insights into how a model's performance can be impacted by such auxiliary factors. \citet{nandaProgressMeasuresGrokking2022} show that even after a Transformer has formed a generalizable circuit that implements an algorithm to solve modular addition, its test set performance can still be impeded by previously memorized input-output mappings until a later ``cleanup" phase in which this rote memorization is removed.
-This shows that the presence of a general solution algorithm does not necessarily translate to strong test set performance when there is interference from auxiliary computations. \citet{zhongClockPizzaTwo2023} further show that even in fully trained networks that have ``grokked" the task, there can be multiple concurrent algorithms or circuits that interact to solve the task and potentially interfere with each other.
-For instance, a Transformer might contain one circuit implementing a highly general algorithm alongside another implementing a more limited or approximate algorithm for the same task.
-The model's overall performance could then be negatively impacted by the causal interference of the lesser algorithm, even though the latent competence to fully solve the task is present.
-Taken together, these findings illustrate that a model's performance on a task can be meaningfully influenced by auxiliary computations that are conceptually distinct from the core competence required for the task.
+Finally, a third kind of auxiliary factor is what we might call \textit{mechanistic interference}, according to which a network learns a mechanism for solving a certain kind of problem, but the activity of that mechanism is interrupted by another, conceptually distinct process.
+Recent work on Transformer models trained on modular addition tasks provides insights into how a model's performance can be impacted by such auxiliary factors. \citet{nandaProgressMeasuresGrokking2022} show that even after a Transformer has formed a generalizable circuit that implements an algorithm to solve modular addition, its test set performance can still be impeded by previously memorized input-output mappings until a later ``cleanup'' phase in which this rote memorization is removed.
+This shows that the presence of a general algorithm does not guarantee strong test set performance when there is interference from auxiliary computations. \citet{zhongClockPizzaTwo2023} further show that even in fully trained networks that have ``grokked'' the task, there can be multiple concurrent circuits that interact to solve the task and potentially interfere with each other.
+For instance, a Transformer might contain one circuit implementing a general algorithm alongside another implementing a more heuristic algorithm for the same task.
+The model's overall performance could then be negatively impacted by the causal interference of the lesser algorithm, even though the latent competence to solve the task is present.